- ADMISSIONS & AID

 We offer personalized and tailored support to meet our partners’ needs and goals.

-SIT custom and faculty led programs are uniquely and intentionally designed, drawing on our on-the-ground experience and unique perspective to help implement our partners’ program visions.
+SIT custom and faculty led programs are uniquely and intentionally designed, drawing on our on-the-ground experience and unique perspective to help implement our partners’ program visions for undergraduate, graduate, or gap year students, as well as study abroad professionals and faculty.

 Types of Assistance Available from SIT Custom and Faculty Led Programs